praveen-raja/Spring-Boot-Project/README.md

 [SpringBootCountryServiceProject-JPA](SpringBootCountryServiceProject-JPA)

-- This project have REST service implementation with Databse(MySQL DB).
+- This project have REST service implementation with Database(MySQL DB).

 ### How to use ?